 When the tasting ended, we had lunch next door, at Las Bellotas, which as you can probably imagine, showcased iberico pork in various ways.
 It was stunning.

-After a really special day, we drove back to Seville, where we spent a few hours before our flight back.
+After a really special day trip from Seville, we drove back to the city, where we spent a few hours before our flight back.
 But not of course before we asked where we could buy some iberico pork meat to bring home.
 And guess what?
 We found what could be probably the only butcher that opens in Spain (or pretty much anywhere in the world on a Sunday).
 Five kilos of ‘secretos, solomillo and pluma iberica’ made their way hand luggage to the UK, and brought a lot of happiness.

-And what a fabulous weekend we had in and around Seville.
+And what a fabulous weekend with these day trips from Seville.
 I am growing fonder and fonder of this part of the world and this weekend was just perfect, except for the rain (which almost never makes an appearance).

 Until the next time